Planning a Trip 101 – Understanding Published Times

 Understanding Published TimesThere are a variety of places you will find published times throughout LTD’s system.
 Understanding whether these times are based on a Major Stop, a Minor Stop, or affected by real-time will help you better plan your trip.

-The Rider’s Digest is the definitive source to use to plan a general trip from point A to point B. All of the times published in the Rider’s Digest are Major Stops.
-That means an on-time bus will not depart any earlier than what is printed in the Rider’s Digest.
+The Rider’s Guide is the definitive source to use to plan a general trip from point A to point B. All of the times published in the Rider’s Guide are Major Stops.
+That means an on-time bus will not depart any earlier than what is printed in the Rider’s Guide.
 If your bus stop is in between two Major Stops, you can estimate the arrival of the bus by looking at the time listed for the previous Major Stop on your route.
 It’s a good rule of thumb to always arrive five minutes early.

 Bus Stop Information signs, also called BSIs, are the smaller enclosed schedules found attached to some bus stop poles.
 If the BSI is at a Major Stop, an on-time bus will not depart any sooner than the times listed on the schedule.
 If the BSI is at a Minor Stop, the times listed are from the previous Major Stop.
 Treat the times at a Minor Stop as an estimate since a bus between Major Stops can experience delays due to traffic, weather, assisted boardings, detours, etc. The header of the BSI will list the location the times are based on.